-Being docile and lovable a rabbit fits best in the definition of the pet.
-But a dread comes across to minds of rabbit owners with the name of deadly viral disease in rabbits known as myxomatosis.
+Being docile and lovable, a rabbit fits best in the definition of the pet.
+But a dread comes across the minds of the rabbit owners with the name of deadly viral disease in rabbits known as myxomatosis.
 Myxomatosis in rabbits is increasing day by day.
 Unfortunately, the disease is one of the rabbit diseases with the highest fatality rate.

 What is myxomatosis?